Wintellect/MSLearn/Object-Oriented Programming in Python/includes/0-introduction.md

 # Introduction

-We all work with objects every day.
-In fact, everything in the real world is an object.
-If you pick up a pencil, you interact with the pencil as an object.
-The pencil has certain attributes, such as a color and a particular kind of lead.
-You can perform actions with it, such as leave a note for a loved one.
-Events can happen to your pencil, such as when you drop it.

-Objects also come in groups, such as a box of pencils.
-You can then select a single pencil from the box.
-The pencils might be different colors—that is, they have different attributes—but they're all pencils, so they all belong to the group.

-It turns out that objects also provide a convenient way for programmers to envision how things should work in an application.
-This unit is all about helping you start to visualize the incredibly abstract notion of code as an object to make coding easier to do.

-The goal is to see the world of coding in a new way.
-Like pencils, these code objects have attributes, allow you to perform tasks, and experience events.
-You can also create groups of objects so that a single object, `myObject`, becomes a group of objects, `myObjects`.
+Imagine that you work for a company that helps locate missing persons.
+You have been asked to write some code to be used in an application that catalogs missing persons and information about them in a database.
+The application is written in Python, so you will be using Python as well.

+You could write classic [procedural code](https://en.wikipedia.org/wiki/Procedural_programming) containing functions such as `add_missing_person_to_database` and `get_information_about_missing_person`.
+But such code, while common, can also be difficult to maintain — especially as, over time, the code base grows in size and complexity.

+Object-oriented programming (OOP) is a proven way of structuring your code so that it is easier to write, understand, and maintain.
+Writing object-oriented code in Python is a little different than writing procedural code, but if you know the basics of Python, it isn't difficult.
+In this module, you will learn how to write object-oriented code in Python and also see first-hand some of the benefits of doing so.

 ## What is OOP?

-Legendary programmer named Alan Kay originally conceived of object-oriented programming (OOP) as a way to define:
+Legendary programmer named [Alan Kay](https://en.wikipedia.org/wiki/Alan_Kay) originally conceived of object-oriented programming as a way to define:

 - Attributes: the object's characteristics
-- Methods: a way to perform tasks
+- Methods: a way to instruct an object to perform tasks
 - Events: things that happen to the object

 Kay [created this concept in the 1970s](http://web.eecs.utk.edu/~huangj/CS302S04/notes/oo-intro.html) for modeling simulations.
 By modeling a complex coding scenario such as writing a simulation as a series of objects based on what the simulation would do in the real world, Kay made the concept of writing the code much easier to think about.